 What Is Luster Dust?

 It may prove tricky to decorate a cake and make it look good, especially when you lack confidence or experience.
 Most of us slap a bit of icing over the cake and hope for the best, while the more adventurous amongst us may make beautiful flowers or employ clever piping techniques.
-However, luster dust may prove the game-changer we all need in our store cupboards.
+However, it may prove the game-changer we all need in our store cupboards.
+It will surely affect a head-turner effect on everyone who sees it.

 Uses for luster dust include sprinkling on cookies and cupcakes to give a lovely sparkly finish and dusting over frosting and icing to give the surface of the cake a fabulous pearlescent coat.